What is the fiscal year?

-A particular fiscal year is often referred to by the numbers of the calendar years it covers, for example, the fiscal year that starts on 6th April 2013 and runs to 5th April 2014 would be called the fiscal or tax year '2013/14'.
+A particular fiscal year is often referred to by the numbers of the calendar years it covers, for example, the fiscal year that started on 6th April 2021 and runs to 5th April 2022 would be called the fiscal or tax year '2021/22'.

 Frequently Asked Questions

 Why does the fiscal year start on 6th April?